dongzgh/dongzgh.github.io/journal.md

 ## 2020-10-24

-* Continued learning of Python 3
+* Continued the learning of Python 3
 * Signed up for MBA.com

 * [L3MONSHAPE](#l3monshape)